adrianbj/ProcessMigrator/README.md

 ##What currently works

 * Support for multi-language fields has been implemented, but it may need still need work.
+* Support for links in RTE fields that have been converted with the PageLinkAbstractor module.

 ###Fields and Templates Only
 * All text/number/date based fields